bahaistudies/jbs/README.md

 ## Demonstration

 You can see a demonstration of the original theme on the [PKP website](https://demo.publicknowledgeproject.org/ojs3/demo/index.php/health-sciences).
+The live site is accessible on the [Journal of Bahá’í Studies website](https://journal.bahaistudies.ca/).

 ## Installation